6 Black Friday marketing ideas

 Try creating a quick and easy Twitter and Instagram poll to see what deals people are most excited about getting from your store this Black Friday season.
 Then see if they line up with the products you plan to discount.
 Share photos and updates on new deals.
 Experiment with promoted tweets.

 Be intentional with your posts.
 Be sure you’re matching the right content (images, video, text) with the right channel and the right audience.
 Consider using your CRM to schedule batches of social posts targeted to specific groups.
+The better you target your audience, the more effective your posts are likely to be.

 5. Have a plan in place for order management